Dutch name

 Dutch names consist of one or more given names and a surname.
 The given name is usually gender-specific.

-Dutch given names
+Given names

 A Dutch child's birth and given name(s) must be officially registered by the parents within 3 days after birth.
 It is not uncommon to give a child several given names.
 Usually the first one is for daily use, often in a diminutive form.
 Traditionally, Catholics often chose Latinized names for their children, such as Catharina and Wilhelmus, while Protestants more commonly chose simple Dutch forms such as Trijntje and Willem.
 In both cases, names were often shortened for everyday use (Wilhelmus and Willem became Wim).
 In 2014 39% of Dutch children received one name, another 38% were given two names, 20% had three names, 2% got four names and only a few hundred children had five or more given names.

 Dutch (Netherlands) naming law (given names)

 The Dutch naming legislation allows nearly all given names unless they are too similar to an existing surname, or if the name is inappropriate.
 There is no legal limit on the number of given names for one child.